Introduction to Ambush Marketing Examples

 If a company doesn’t have the huge budgets to sponsor a major sporting event, it can try out ambush marketing Examples.
 It means trying to ride on the wave created by a sporting event investing a fraction of the amount the real sponsor may have put for the event.

-This strategy of gaining publicity without investing as much as official sponsors were witnessed in Olympics and all major events.
+This strategy of gaining publicity without investing as much as official sponsors were witnessed in the Olympics and all major events.
 The term ‘ambush marketing meaning ’ was coined by Jerry Welsh and is often considered an illegal or unethical form of marketing Examples although corporate majors do indulge in it.

 According to Laura Cole, marketing Examples and research analyst, Ambush marketing Examples or ‘opportunistic marketing’ along with experience and local marketing Examples will be the trends to watch in event marketing in 2016.

 Many companies risk the prospect of being taken to court and fined and the people behind the ambush marketing meaning sentenced for indulging in the illegal activity.
-Hence, many companies could opt for opportunistic marketing Examples that enables brands to push the boundaries of what is possible by creatively associating themselves with a major event or experience without making a direct mention of it, according to Laura Cole.
+Hence, many companies could opt for opportunistic marketing Examples that enable brands to push the boundaries of what is possible by creatively associating themselves with a major event or experience without making a direct mention of it, according to Laura Cole.

-Ambush marketing Examples sometimes takes the crude form of using logos or designs associated with the event or sometimes it may involve subtle forms of confusing or misleading people by associating with an event but not paying any money in sponsorship.
+It sometimes takes the crude form of using logos or designs associated with the event or sometimes it may involve subtle forms of confusing or misleading people by associating with an event but not paying any money in sponsorship.

 The infamous Bavaria ambush campaign of 2010